-Under WVDEP guidance, it was assumed that 54 percent of the non-sewered structures in each subwatershed were inhabited homes with septic systems.
+Under WVDEP guidance, for the Hughes River watershed it was assumed that 34 percent of the non-sewered structures in each subwatershed were inhabited homes with septic systems.
+In areas draining directly to the Monongahela River, 54 percent of structures were assumed to be homes.
 Septic failure rates were applied to the assumed homes with septic systems in each modeled subwatershed.
 Once those proportions of complete and seasonal failure were applied, failing septic wastewater flow was calculated by subwatershed using the periodic and seasonal flow rates of 50 gallons per house per day for complete failure, and 25 gallons per house per day for periodic failure.
 For modeling purposes, failing septic system flows from multiple houses were totaled and incorporated into the model as a single continuous flow source for each subwatershed.